lwlss/MacPherson_2020/markdown/week_review/week4.md

 ### Clonal Expansion

 Clonal expansion is the process in which the amount of mutated mtDNA within individual cells increases, usually of the decades of a patient's lifetime.
 This process can be considered to be a discrete stochastic process.
 One of the main reasons why mathematical modelling is so important in the continued study and research into clonal expansion is because of the huge amount of time in which the process takes place.
 It would be extremely time consuming and expensive to conduct real life observations in a single patient, however it is much more practical and cheaper to simulate the process of clonal expansion on a computer using a mathematical model.
+Another important consideration to make is the ethical consideration of direct observations of mtDNA containing cells mainly through muscle biopsies.
+Not only are these painful for the patient but repeated sample taking causes damage and harm to the patients.

 [![clonal_expansion](../../images/clonalexpansiontheories.png)](https://royalsocietypublishing.org/doi/10.1098/rsob.200061)